OrensteinLab/PrimerDesigner/docs/PD-var-ILP.md

 - total runtime
 - memory usage statistics
-- ILP objective value
+- ILP objective value - the primer efficiency
-- final selected primer set across all variants

 A JSON file containing the optimal primer-selection paths for each variant is also produced.